-Scientology Network’s VOICES FOR HUMANITY, the weekly series presenting heroic change-makers from a variety of faiths, cultures and nations, working to uplift their communities, announces a new episode featuring the work of community activist, Jorge (Jerry) De Tagle, premiering October 31, 2018.
+Scientology Network’s VOICES FOR HUMANITY, the weekly series presenting heroic change makers from a variety of faiths, cultures and nations, working to uplift their communities, announces a new episode featuring the work of community activist Jorge Perez de Tagle, premiering October 31, 2018.

 VOICES FOR HUMANITY airs Wednesdays at 8 p.m.
 ET/PT on Scientology Network.

-A political activist fighting against a corrupt dictator at sixteen, Jorge De Tagle was raised in a family that believes in “service to country.”
-His fascination with understanding what makes people “tick” and do what they do makes Jerry highly effective in managing change.
-After realizing the main problems of his country were directly addressed in The Way to Happiness, Jerry was determined to bring the program to the Philippines.
-Partnerships Jerry facilitated with Philippine Regional Police, the Department of Defense and The Way to Happiness Foundation made training a nationwide force of trainers possible, thereby changing the hearts and minds of millions across the country.
+A political activist fighting against a corrupt dictator at 16, Jorge Perez de Tagle was raised in a family that believes in “service to country.”
+His fascination with understanding what makes people “tick” and do what they do makes Jorge highly effective in managing change.
+After realizing the main problems of his country were directly addressed in The Way to Happiness, Jorge was determined to bring the program to the Philippines.
+Partnerships Jorge facilitated with Philippine Regional Police, the Department of Defense and The Way to Happiness Foundation made training a nationwide force of trainers possible, thereby changing the hearts and minds of millions across the country.

 Broadcast from Scientology Media Productions, the Church’s global media center in Los Angeles, the Scientology Network can be streamed at scientology.tv and is available through satellite television, mobile apps and via the Roku, Amazon Fire and Apple TV platforms.